Choli

-A choli or ravike is a blouse or a bodice-like upper garment, that is usually cut short or cropped leaving the midriff bare worn by women in South Asia.
+A choli or ravike is a blouse or a bodice-like upper garment, that is usually cut short or cropped leaving the midriff bare worn by women in the Indian subcontinent.
 It is also known as ravike in South India.
 It is worn along with a sari in the Indian subcontinent.
 In northern Gujarat is also known as polku.
 The choli is also part of the ghagra choli costume in the Indian subcontinent.
-Women of Rajput families wore the kurti on top of the choli, because the choli left the midriff and the back bare.
+Some women in Rajasthan wore the kurti on top of their choli after marriage.

 Evolution

 Choli from Gujarat at the Peabody Essex Museum.

 Traditional choli tied at the back from Braj region of Uttar Pradesh.

 Woman in an ancient form of long, front-covering choli, tied at the back.

 Ravike from Karnataka with Kasuti embroidery c.
 1855–1879.
 V&A Museum.

 The choli evolved from the ancient stanapatta, also known as kurpsika or kanchuki, which was one of the forms of three-piece attire worn by women during the ancient period.
 This consisted of the antriya lower garment; the uttariya veil worn over shoulder or head; and the stanapatta, a chest band, which is mentioned in Sanskrit literature and Buddhist Pali literature during the 6th century BC.

 Paintings from Maharashtra and Gujarat from the first millennium BCE are considered the first recorded examples of the choli.
-Poetic references from works such as Silapadikkaram indicate that during the Sangam period (third-century BCE to fourth-century CE in ancient South India), a single piece of clothing served as both lower garment and upper shawl.
 Paintings and sculpture indicate that the stanapatta evolved into the choli by the first century CE, in various regional styles.
-Rajatarangini, a tenth-century literary work by Kalhana, states that the choli from the Deccan was introduced under the royal order in Kashmir.
+Poetic references from works such as Silapadikkaram indicate that during the Sangam period (third-century BCE to fourth-century CE in ancient South India), a single piece of clothing served as both lower garment and upper shawl and by 7th century choli bodics are depicted on Kanchipuram murals.
+Front-tied choli or rivake finds early mention in the Deccan region in the 1st century CE.
+The Rajatarangini, a tenth-century literary work by Kalhana, states that the choli from the Deccan was introduced under the royal order in Kashmir.

-Early cholis were front-covering and tied at the back.
+Some early cholis were front-covering and tied at the back.
 Cholis of this kind are still common in state of Rajasthan.
 In Nepal, the garment is known as a cholo, and in Southern India as a ravike.
 Both of these styles are tied at the front, unlike Northern Indian cholis, which are tied at the back.
 In parts of the Hindi Belt, mostly in Rajasthan, Haryana and Uttar Pradesh, women wore vest-like garments, known as kanchli, over choli; this complete costume is known as the poshak.